mkearney/tfse/README.md

 tfse = **t**witter **f**ollows & **s**elective **e**xposure

 ## about tfse
-- this package contains R code used in my dissertation
+- Most of the functions are designed to interact with twitter's API
-- most of the functions are designed to interact with twitter's API
+- I created this package to gather data for my dissertation
-- this repository will one day be organized into more useful replication materials. until then, it's is a work in progress
+- I realize there's already an R package ([twitteR](https://github.com/geoffjentry/twitteR)) that does this, but I wanted to get a sense for the inner-workings so I had knowledge (and control) of where the data are coming from

 ## install
 - to install `tfse` run the following code in R: